 Your GO-TO guide for getting back on track with healthy living after a week of poor choices in regards to nutrition and fitness.
 Simple tips and tricks you can incorporate TODAY for tuning back in with your body and mind.
 Prioritize wellness with these suggestions for resuming your normal healthy choices and routine!

-So good actually, that I decided to dedicate today’s post to sharing some of the KEY things I am doing to ‘get back on track’ after a week of falling off the bandwagon of healthy living.
-Like I said, in my last post, one week is not going to make or break your life as a healthy person…but it doesn’t hurt to make some pointed choices to return to your usual routine, ya know?
+I think we could ALL use tips like this on occasion depending on what’s going on in our lives (travel, work stress, family issues, going back to school, etc.), so I decided to dedicate today’s post to sharing some of the KEY things I am going to do (and doing!) to ‘get back on track’ with healthy living.
+A few weeks or months of being out of your normal balanced routine is not going to make or break your life as a healthy person…but it doesn’t hurt to make some pointed choices to return to your usual self, ya know? 😉

 Don’t make it a moral issue